-In France, no capacity building needs have been identified at this stage.
+In France, capacity building needs involve improved literacy on ecosystem accounts.
 Stakeholders have emphasized the need to create accounts that are useful for public policies, since setting up accounts is costly.
 There are problems that still need to be overcome for the unpaid ecological cost and extent account.
 A committee or working group, including various public administrations and researchers, on the means to improve and integrate ecosystem accounts, should be put in place in order to facilitate the construction and use of the ecosystem accounts.

-There is no need for external capacity building at this stage.
-A seminar will be organized after the first year of the project on the development of ecosystem accounts and unpaid ecological cost, to build the capacity of the various stakeholders involved in France, notably the MTE.
+Two national workshops and one webinar have been organized during the project on the development of ecosystem accounts and unpaid ecological cost, to build the capacity of the various stakeholders involved in France, notably the MTE.
 Informal discussions on ecosystem accounts are taking place regularly.